Zelda 3 Challenge: Quest for Calatia

 The overworld is currently being designed from scratch at the tile level, using both new and existing combinations.
 Specific blocks will be altered to build major structures and unique locations.
 For example, Sanctuary and the Witch's Hut were spent in the creation of Epoch Tower.
 Not counting repeated screens, there are 70 Light World areas and 64 Dark World areas.
 With my own search engine based on each of thousands of blocks I've carefully documented, this task isn't nearly as difficult, although it's still very time consuming.

 Every dungeon will be a new creation, with original mazes and puzzles, new colors and graphics, and assortments of terror you've never faced before.
-This also requires a lot of time, as there are 296 rooms to set up.
+There is plenty of room for exploration, as there are 296 rooms to set up.
 (12 dungeons, plus houses and caverns.)
 With full control over the indoor objects and room structures, I can be far more creative than with ZeldaC.

 While the frame of the original story (pendant & crystals in light and dark worlds) cannot bend much, I've been creative to ensure that the new story is original and unique.
 Using time tiles and a legendary ocarina, Link must traverse the past and undo a terrible future.
 The story's volume is similar to the original game, limited only by text space and the number of events.
 The story itself is justly inspired by Zelda comics from NES days, which weren't very old when Zelda 3 was released.
 Characters, events, and settings remain true to both the comics and to the Zelda lore of that era, yet joined by references to newer titles.

 The graphics are getting an overhaul, not just for a new look, but to represent new buildings and locations.
 Items, monsters, people, places, things -- almost everything is changing in appearance.
-Some graphics will be original art, while more common things will be taken from other games.
-If you would like to help create graphics, see the Graphics Request page.
+Some graphics will be original art, while more common things may be taken from other games.
+No man is an island, especially in a project this big, so I have enlisted the help of Josh N. and DarkPrince909 to create much of these graphics.

 The palettes won't be changed very much, except where major graphics editing requires it.
 Calatia Castle, for example, has grey stone colors instead of Hyrule Castle's white, green and blue.
 Link is definitely wearing a better shade of green, with NO pink hair!
-The future world won't have ugly green water and yellowed earth, as it's too similar to the Dark World.
+The future world won't have ugly green water and yellowed earth, as that would be too similar to the Dark World.

-The title screen will display a sunset sky overlooking parts of the kingdom, with Epoch Tower (aka The Tower of Time) standing tall on one side.
-New storyboards will chronicle Calatia's past and preface the new opening story.
+The title screen will display a panoramic view of much of the kingdom, possibly with Epoch Tower (aka The Tower of Time) standing tall on one side.
+There will be no Master Sword sliding into the ‘Z’… something else appears instead. ;) New storyboards will chronicle Calatia's past and preface the new opening story.

 New 3D shapes!
 The golden Triforce has taken a pyramid shape, while the seven crystals become shards of the Triforce of Wisdom.